JohnTTTTT/TriangleStrips/README.txt

 John Turnbull
 20235355

-20jjt
+You'll need Python 3.4+ and must install these packages:
+PyOpenGL, GLFW

-To run my code you will have to comment out two out of the three questions
+To run different version you will have to comment out two out of the three questions Each question shows a different algorithm for completing the task

 example (This will run question 4 code):